Did you grow up blasting rock music? Maybe you idolized Jimi Hendrix and wanted to take the stage just like him.

 - Guitar Tuner: One of the dozens of tips on playing the electric guitar is always to tune its strings.
 Therefore, you’ll need a good guitar tuner, which can be found even through a mobile app.
 Tip #10 will introduce you to more on the basics of tuning your guitar.

 - Guitar Strap: The strap is mainly used to better your posture when sitting or standing while playing the guitar.
 It also further helps to lift the guitar’s weight off your legs.
 We recommend woven or polyester materials for guitar straps rather than leather (no matter how much rock n’ roll they make you look) due to better durability.
 Plus, not too thin of a belt.
+Be sure to properly attach your guitar strap so no issue arise with your posture.

 - Guitar Picks: The guitar pick is used to create a specific sound and help you strum your string-instrument more effectively, especially for someone who is barely starting out.
 Also, for just about anyone, buying the picks in packs leaves you for some spare ones if you end up losing some picks along the way (which is expected because they’re so small!).
 We also recommend the picks’ thickness size to be between 0.65 and 0.73.
 Besides this, knowing how to hold a guitar pick is just as important as picking out which picks to buy.